fsvapat/react-native-bottom-tabs/docs/docs/docs/guides/standalone-usage.md

 - `freezeOnBlur`: Whether to freeze the tab's content when it's not visible
 - `role`: A value that defines the purpose of the tab
 - `style`: Style object for the component wrapping the screen content
+- `preventsDefault`: Whether to prevent default tab switching behavior when pressed

 ### Helper Props